ubc-dsci320-2024w2/project-team_kbn/report/team_kbn_viz.md

 ##### Channels

-#### Channels:
 **Scatter Plot**

 - **Position**:
   - X-axis represents different height categories (small, medium, large)
   - Y-axis encodes the binned latitude as a quantitative value along the y-axis.
 Latitude is binned into small intervals (step = 0.01) to smooth the distribution.

 - **Size**: The size of the circles represents the number of trees in a given height and latitude bin, with a specific scale for tree count.